4DX case study “We needed to do something drastic.”

 “First, we needed to discover what our key features were, and what our focus would be on,” Carolyn told The Growth Faculty.

-So early this year, she booked her senior leadership team (and subsequently all team leaders) into a 4 Disciplines of Execution (4DX) full day workshop.
+So early 2018, she booked her senior leadership team (and subsequently all team leaders) into a 4 Disciplines of Execution (4DX) full day workshop.

-By doing so, ConvaTec was in good company.
+By learning 4DX, ConvaTec was in good company.

 The 4DX practice has helped some of Australia’s and the world’s best known companies, government departments and organisations including Harley Davidson, ANZ bank and NSW Transport.
 Richard Holtgrefe is the Australian-based Practice Leader for the globally-renowned 4DX developed by Franklin Covey.
 He led the workshops with ConvaTec.